 Beluga Whale Facts: Introduction

 The beluga whale is a small whale known for its striking white skin.
-It is a member of a group of animals known as ‘toothed whales’.
-This group also contains the killer whale and all dolphins.
+It is a member of a group of whales known as toothed whales.
+This group also contains species such as the killer whale and all dolphins.
 The beluga whale’s closest living relative is the narwhal.

 The beluga whale is found in Arctic and subarctic waters, and has a number of adaptations for living in this cold, inhospitable environment.